All Feature Articles

 A large portion of Guy's presentation was a dedication and an homage to many of his friends and associates who influenced him along the way.
 Snippets and longer parts of songs by many of the Chicago and southern legends including Eddie Boyd, Sonny Boy Williamson, Willie Dixon, John Lee Hooker, Muddy Waters, Junior Wells and Johnnie Taylor helped trace the history of the blues in the country music capitol of the world.

 But, the show wasn't over.
-Buddy invited his buddy Quinn back for the encore and proceeded to put him through the paces to prove his prot g was up to the task, time and effort that Guy has invested in him.
+Buddy invited his buddy Quinn back for the encore and proceeded to put him through the paces to prove his protege was up to the task, time and effort that Guy has invested in him.
 You want some more Clapton in the form of Cream - check.
 Some more Hendrix - check.
 Santana?
 Check.
 Sullivan at the bandleader's command ripped through all of these six-string heroes with skill and precision before finishing off the show with the band he shares with Buddy Guy as the master exited stage right to a standing ovation.

 The Schermerhorn Symphony Center is a beautifully appointed venue with excellent acoustics.
 It is home to the acclaimed Nashville Symphony.
 The Schermerhorn schedule is packed with classical concerts but the hall also features plenty of other types of music including the blues.
 Upcoming shows include Firebird, Winger & Watts, Stories & Songs, Rhiannon Giddens, Trey Anastasio and Kenny Loggins.